OAI/OpenAPI-Specification/guidelines/REUSE.md

 ```

+### Definitions

+Reuse schema definitions by creating a repository of definitions.
+This is done by simply hosting a file or set of files for commonly used definitions across a company or organization.

+Refer to [External references](#external-references) for referencing strategies.

 ### Parameters

 Similar to model schemas, you can create a repository of `parameters` to describe the common entities that appear throughout a set of systems.

+Refer to [External references](#external-references) for referencing strategies.

 Using the same technique as above, you can host on either a single or multiple files.
 For simplicity, the example below assumes a single file.

 _Assuming file https://my.company.com/parameters/parameters.json_